Festival du Voyageur: Current operation

-In 2024, the festival saw 922 volunteers donate 12,893 hours of work.
+In 2025, the festival saw volunteers donate 12,946 hours of work.

 The festival employs around 10 permanent staff and employs approximately 200 temporary staff during the February event.
-In 2024, the festival's revenue was approximately $3.5m.
+In 2025, the festival's expenses were approximately $3.6m.

+In 2025, 181 artists were on 7 stages for a total of 282 hours of performance.

-Partners
+Sponsors and Partners

-As of December 2024, organizations affiliated with the Festival du Voyageur include:
+As of January 2026, organizations affiliated with the Festival du Voyageur include: